-Australia remains committed to Afghanistan and is contributing around 400 personnel to the NATO-led Resolute Support Mission in Afghanistan as well as USD100 million per year from 2015 to 2017 to fund the sustainment of the Afghan National Security Forces.
+Australia remains committed to Afghanistan.
+It contributes around 300 personnel to the NATO-led Resolute Support Mission in Afghanistan and USD100 million per year to support the sustainment of the Afghan National Defence and Security Forces.